Mirandor/good-readme/README.md

 ````

 ## Questions
-Contact @mirandor at <darth.mirandor@gmail.com> with any questions or issues.
+Contact @Mirandor at <darth.mirandor@gmail.com> with any questions or issues.

 ## Acknowledgments
 A list of resources used for this README generator